Coronavirus (COVID-19)

 Welland House adheres to Devon County Council policies regarding food hygiene, follows the Food Standard’s Agency Registration and Compliance, and follows the local authority’s “Better standards, safer food” policies.
 The meals prepared take into account the individual needs of the children accessing the home.
 The home supports the staff in accessing basic food hygiene training and relevant training in areas such as health and safety and infection control.

-At Welland House there are two cooks who work part-time throughout the week and at the weekend.
-They, along with the staff team provide monthly cultural evenings for the children, providing a variety of taste sensations from around the world.
+The staff team provide regular cultural evenings for the children, providing a variety of taste sensations from around the world.

 Welland House provides an environment where healthy living is promoted.
 We aim to provide a varied healthy diet, opportunities for physical activities, and promote good personal hygiene and cleanliness.